AurelitecSites/cinemadrape.log.aurelitec.com/src/posts/2010/06/22/the-founder-of-college-info-geek-recommends-cinemadrape.md

 date: 2010-06-22
 postedDate: 2020-11-05

+locationReason: Iowa State University is in
 location: Ames, Iowa
 country: United States

 tags: [media, articles, quotes, anti-distraction]
 ---

+Iowa State University student Thomas Frank, the founder of College Info Geek, recommends CinemaDrape to minimize distractions:

 > "You don't need to do away with the nice desktop enhancements you have; just use an anti-distraction program like CinemaDrape.
 It blacks out everything on your screen except what lands inside an adjustable window."